JamesNK/Newtonsoft.Json/Doc/readme.txt

 Notes:

-The Silverlight and Windows Phone builds are not strong-named.
-Use the assemblies in the Signed sub-directories for the strong-named versions.

 Microsoft stopped support for the Compact Framework in Visual Studio 2010.
 For a Compact Framework 3.5 build download Json.NET 3.5.